-Related parties include Desjardins Venture Capital ("DVC"), the Company's manager, which is a subsidiary of Fédération des caisses Desjardins du Qubec and is part of Desjardins Group.
+Related parties include Desjardins Venture Capital ("DVC"), the Company's manager, which is a subsidiary of Fédération des caisses Desjardins du Québec and is part of Desjardins Group.
 The Company is therefore indirectly related to Desjardins Group.
 Related parties also include the Company's key management personnel.

-• The Company has entrusted DVC with its management and operations, in accordance with the strategies and objectives approved by the Board of Directors.
+- The Company has entrusted DVC with its management and operations, in accordance with the strategies and objectives approved by the Board of Directors.
 The five-year management agreement, effective January 1, 2013, provides for the invoicing of separate fees for the Desjardins caisse network's contribution in distributing the Company's shares.
 Under the management agreement, certain governance expenses are allocated to the Company.
-Negotiation fees are earned by DVC with a credit of an equal amount applied against the Company's management fees.

-Under this agreement, the Company is committed until December 31, 2015 to pay management fees equal to 2.02% of the Company's annual average asset value, less any amounts payable related to investments impacting the Québec economy and other investments.
+Negotiation fees are earned by DVC with a credit of an equal amount applied against the Company's management fees. - Under this agreement, the Company is committed until December 31, 2015 to pay management fees equal to 2.02% of the Company's annual average asset value, less any amounts payable related to investments impacting the Québec economy and other investments.
 These fees will be renegotiated between the Company and its manager for fiscal 2016.
-An adjustment is made to the management fees charged to the Company to avoid double billing relative to the Company's interest in some funds.

-- The Company has appointed Desjardins Trust Inc. ("Desjardins Trust") as shareholder registrar and share transfer agent.
+An adjustment is made to the management fees charged to the Company to avoid double billing relative to the Company's interest in some funds. - The Company has appointed Desjardins Trust Inc. ("Desjardins Trust") as shareholder registrar and share transfer agent.
 Desjardins Trust also acts as an intermediary for various shareholder support services.
 Since the Company began its operations, Desjardins Trust has represented the largest component of the Company's shareholder service expenses.
-This agreement, which expired on December 31, 2014 was renewed under the same conditions until June 30, 2015 except for the fee rate, which was adjusted on January 1, 2015 and will apply to any renewal and any new agreement until December 31, 2019.
-Note also that Desjardins Trust served as scrutineer until December 31, 2013.
-Investor Services, Computershare Inc. has been entrusted with this role since January 1, 2014. - The Company has centralized custody services for its assets with Desjardins Trust.
+This agreement, which expired on June 30, 2015 was renewed under the same conditions until December 31, 2015 except for the fee rate, which was adjusted on January 1, 2015 and will apply to any renewal and any new agreement until December 31, 2019. - The Company has centralized custody services for its assets with Desjardins Trust.
 The custody and administration agreement became effective on May 1, 2009.
 Its term is indefinite unless one or the other of the parties, on prior written notice of at least 90 days, decides to terminate it. - The Company has appointed Fédération des caisses Desjardins du Québec to distribute its shares through the Desjardins caisse network.
 This agreement is effective for one year and, unless the parties agree to terminate it, will be automatically renewed each year unless one of the parties gives written notice to the contrary three months before the expiry date of the agreement. - The Company has entrusted Caisse centrale Desjardins with the banking operations related to its day-to-day activities. - The Company has appointed Desjardins Securities as its full service broker, to serve as an intermediary for buying and selling shares traded on public markets. - The Company has entrusted Groupe Technologies Desjardins with the implementation of a new investment management software.